 Klebsiella pneumoniae is one of the most urgent threats to public health given its increasing resistance to antimicrobial agents including carbapenems, considered as last-resort antibiotics.
 In this project we aim to understand the ecological, epidemiological and […]

 High-throughput sequencing has revolutionized our abilities to track and characterize novel bacterial strains as they emerge and disseminate globally.
-Genome-based typing systems are being developed to replace or complement classical epidemiological markers and have […]
+Genome-based epidemiological typing systems provide ultimate resolution for strain discrimination.
+Genome sequences may also be […]

 Genomic and nomenclature databases of pathogenic bacterial strains